Of Honour-Price and Precedent Refusal

 Not Dignity, but Debt

-This ledger was not administered by a state.
-It was maintained by memory, custom, and the willingness of others to act on your behalf.
+This ledger was not administered by a centralised state apparatus—early Ireland lacked such an institution.
+It was maintained by public memory, customary practice, and the willingness of others to act on your behalf.
+The system relied on a network of sureties (náid, ráth, and aithe) who would guarantee legal obligations and enforce judgments through social pressure rather than state violence.

 📉 Why Empire Misread It